 Resolutions are passed by a simple majority of the votes cast at the meeting, unless a qualified majority and/or a quorum is stipulated by law or in the articles of association.
-A legal departure applies, for example, in the event of the cancellation of a nomination for the appointment of a member of the supervisory board, or in the case of the cancellation of trust in the supervisory board of a statutory two-tier company (quorum) and when excluding or limiting the pre-emption right in the event of the issue of new shares (two-third of votes if less than half of the issued capital is present at the meeting).
-There is also a statutory deviation for the resolution to adopt the remuneration policy (three quarters of the votes cast, unless a lower majority is prescribed in the articles of association).7 The articles of association of Dutch listed companies often include the stipulation that greater, super or qualified majorities are required for resolutions concerning an amendment to the articles of association, the dissolution of the company, and the dismissal of members of the management board and/or supervisory board (on the initiative of one or more than one shareholder).
-It is common to require a two-thirds majority of the number of votes cast representing at least half of the issued capital.
+A legal departure applies, for example, in the event of the cancellation of a nomination for the appointment of a member of the supervisory board, or in the case of the cancellation of trust in the supervisory board of a statutory two-tier company (quorum) and when excluding or limiting the pre-emption right in the event of the issue of new shares (two-third of votes if less than half of the issued capital is represented at the meeting).
+There is also a statutory deviation for the resolution to adopt the remuneration policy at listed companies (three quarters of the votes cast, unless a lower majority is prescribed in the articles of association).
+The articles of association of Dutch listed companies often include the stipulation that greater, super or qualified majorities are required for resolutions concerning an amendment to the articles of association, the dissolution of the company, and the dismissal of members of the

-7 Section 2:135a par.
+Section 2:135a par.
 2 Civil Code.